 Firing up the grill is one of our favorite ways to make dinner.
 It’s less mess and the food is just a little more fun when it’s cooked over those grates and lots of fire.
 So we picked up a huge piece of skirt steak and dinner was already half done.

 We weren’t too sure what skirt steak recipe we were going to use, if any, so I decided that we would probably need some kind of a sauce to put over it whether we just sliced it as is or made tacos out of it.
-Since I had a fridge full of cilantro and a bowl of limes, I knew those two ingredients were definitely going into the sauce.
+Since I had a fridge full of cilantro and a bowl of limes, I knew we were looking at a cilantro recipe of some sort.

 Another ingredient that I always have on hand is a bag (truth time: 4 bags) of dried peppers.
 Pasilla, guajillo, ancho….these peppers, in their dried form, are a great little thing to keep around to add flavor to all kinds of recipes.
 Soak them in warm water for a few minutes and you can chop them, or puree them, and add a bit of heat and depth to dishes.
 And just like Italians use some of the water that boiled the pasta to add to sauces, you can add the pepper soaking water to add more flavor while thinning the consistency of your recipe.
 Why just thin with plain ol’ water when you can also add flavor?

 This spicy lime cilantro sauce is pretty perfect as is and we slathered it all over our skirt steak tacos.
 But this would work great as a spread on a turkey sandwich or stirred into a pasta or quinoa salad.
 You could also take this cilantro sauce and stir it into sour cream, or plain yogurt, and turn it into a tasty dip for chips or veggies.
 You gotta love a multi-purpose recipe.

 Kids need a hero in their life.
 But for the hero’s safety, and sanity, it’s best that they live 3,000 miles away.